 export class DraftStorageManager {

-private dbName = 'drafts_db';
+private readonly dbName = 'drafts_db';

-private storeName = 'drafts';
+private readonly storeName = 'drafts';

 private channel: BroadcastChannel;